-Numerous pharmacological activities are reported for thyme oil or for the isolated compound thymol and/or carvacrol.
-Most experiments refer to the in vitro antimicrobial activity of essential oil chemotypes where thymol was dominant compound.
-This effect is primarily used in food industry, where thyme oil is an effective agent against spoiling.
+Results from relevant experimental studies on thyme oil to support the proposed indications are limited.
+Numerous other pharmacological activities are reported for thyme oil or for the isolated compound thymol and/or carvacrol.
+Most experiments refer to the in vitro antimicrobial activity of essential oil chemo-types where thymol was the dominant compound.
+This effect is primarily used in food industry, where thyme oil is an effective preservative agent.